dchavezromero/fire_detection/README.md

 ### Why PyTorch?

 The original FFireNet was implemented in TensorFlow/Keras.
-We reimplemented in PyTorch because TensorFlow dropped native Windows GPU support after version 2.10, and the rest of our pipeline (YOLO26 via Ultralytics) is PyTorch-native — a single framework simplifies dependency management and GPU memory sharing.
+We reimplemented in PyTorch because TensorFlow dropped native Windows GPU support after version 2.10, and the rest of our pipeline (YOLO26 via Ultralytics, UBC Cascade Mask R-CNN via MMDetection) is PyTorch-native — a single framework simplifies dependency management and GPU memory sharing.

 ### Results Summary